-- Submit a completed application and application fee - Be at least 17 years of age - Submit official high school transcript or High School Equivalency transcript - Submit official college transcripts, if applicable - Present acceptable SAT or ACT scores taken within the last 60 months, or acceptable ACCUPLACER, COMPASS or ASSET scores taken within the last 60 months.
-Documentation on a college transcript of successful completion of appropriate courses from a regionally accredited college or university may be accepted in lieu of test scores
+- Submit a completed application and application fee - Be at least 17 years of age - Submit official high school transcript or High School Equivalency transcript or college transcripts showing successful completion of 60+ semester credits or 72+ quarter credits - Submit official college transcripts, if applicable - Present acceptable ACCUPLACER, ACT, ASSET, COMPASS, PSAT, or SAT scores or GED score of 145 or higher or have one of the following: an associate degree or higher or have a HOPE GPA of 2.6 after the completion of 10th grade.
+Documentation on a college transcript of successful completion of appropriate courses from a regionally accredited college or university may be accepted in lieu of test scores.

-American Heart Association Provider CPR Certification, physical examination, up-todate immunizations, criminal background check and drug screen required prior to start of clinical rotation.
+American Heart Association Provider CPR Certification, physical examination, up-to-date immunizations, criminal background check and drug screen required prior to start of clinical rotation.
+This program is a HOPE Career Grant eligible program for students who are HOPE Grant eligible.
+The Career Grant award is a fixed amount per semester based on the number of credit hours taken.
+Maximum award per term is \$500.

-Curriculum Credits GENERAL EDUCATION COURSES 6 Area I - Language Arts/Communication 3 (3 Hours) ENGL 1101 Composition and Rhetoric 3 Area III - Natural Sciences/Mathematics - Choose One of the Following (3 Hours) MATH 1101 Mathematic Modeling 3 3 MATH 1111 College Algebra OCCUPATIONAL COURSES 19 BIOL 2113 Anatomy and Physiology I 3 BIOL 2113L Anatomy and Physiology I Lab 1 BIOL 2114 Anatomy and Physiology II 3 BIOL 2114L Anatomy and Physiology II Lab 1 ALHS 1090 Medical Terminology for Allied 2 Health Sciences COLL 1010 College and Career Success 3 Skills RADT 1010 Introduction to Radiology 4 IMSA 1100 Clinical Practice 2

-Radiologic Technology - RT23
+General Education Courses 6

+Area I - Language Arts/Communication (3 Hours) 3

+ENGL 1101 Composition and Rhetoric 3

+Area III - Natural Sciences/Mathematics - Choose One of the Following (3 Hours) 3

+MATH 1100 Quantitative Skills and Reasoning 3

+MATH 1101 Mathematic Modeling 3

+MATH 1111 College Algebra 3

+MATH 1113 Precalculus 3

+MATH 1131 Calculus I 4

+Occupational Courses 19

+BIOL 2113 Anatomy and Physiology I 3

+BIOL 2113L Anatomy and Physiology I Lab 1

+BIOL 2114 Anatomy and Physiology II 3

+BIOL 2114L Anatomy and Physiology II Lab 1

+ALHS 1090 Medical Terminology for Allied Health Sciences 2

+RADT 1010 Introduction to Radiology 4

+IMSA 1100 Clinical Practice 2

+Computer Technology/Area II Option - Choose One Course Below 3

+3 3

+Course Below

+Course Below COLL 1010 College and Career Success Skills COMP 2000 Intro. to Technology and Computer 3

+Course Below COLL 1010 College and Career Success Skills COMP 2000 Intro. to Technology and Computer Application 3

+Course Below COLL 1010 College and Career Success Skills COMP 2000 Intro. to Technology and Computer Application ECON 1101 Principles of Economics 3 3 3 3

+Course BelowCOLL 1010 College and Career Success SkillsCOMP 2000 Intro. to Technology and Computer ApplicationECON 1101 Principles of EconomicsHIST 1111 World History I 3 3 3 3 3